eloj/radix-sorting/README.md

 original input buffer or the auxiliary buffer, depending on whether you sorted an even or odd number of columns.
 I prefer to have the sort function return the pointer to the result, rather than add a copy step.

+### <a name="key-compaction"></a >Key compaction

+_This section is under development, speculative, and has not been implemented_

+The opportunity for column-skipping is fast and easy to detect, and efficient when activated, but suffers from limited opportunity in practice due to the requirement that every input entry has the same value in the column.
+The higher the radix (wider column), the fewer opportunities for skipping.

+If we reduced the column width to one single bit, then any column where all the bits are 0s or 1s could be skipped, at the cost of having to do key-width number of passes worst-case.

+The insight here is that we only care about columns with mixed values, so we should never have to do more passes than there are such columns.
+The problem is that we do not want to use radix-1 because looking at a single bit at a time is not efficient in practice.

+However, this gives rise to the following idea; we should be able to re-arrange the bit-columns in the key, as long as we preserve the relative order of the underlying sort keys, such that we maximize opportunity for column skipping.

+In other words, if we know which 1-bit columns are irrelevant, i.e those which are all the same bit-value, then we could use our key-derivation function to partition the key such that all relevant columns move to towards the LSB, and all irrelevant towards the MSB, and as long as we preserve the relative order of _relevant columns_, this should create opportunity for a wider radix to skip columns at the MSB end of the key.

+In essence, our derived key now consists only of those key bits that are relevant.

+While detecting which columns are relevant can be done efficiently in one pass with simple bit-operations, it's not immediately obvious how the partitioning step of key compaction can be done efficiently in software.
+This is an active area of research.

 ### <a name="histogram-memory"></a> Histogram memory